Setting Up Your Local Environment

 The steps to setup your development environment depend on your operating system.
-We can not write documentation for any OS so you should use your favorite search engine to find a HowTo.
+We cannot write documentation for every operating system (OS), please use your favorite search engine to find a HowTo.

 - PHP - basically the same as you need for running a Joomla site, but you need the PHP CLI (command line interface) version.
 (See the Configuring a LAMPP server for PHP development page.)

 - Composer - for managing Joomla's PHP dependencies.
 For help installing Composer, read the documentation at https://getcomposer.org/doc/00-intro.md.

 - Clone the repository.

 - Run composer install from the root of the git repo.
 (You can add --ignore-platform-reqs if you don't have the PHP-LDAP locally installed and you don't need it.)

 - Run npm ci from the root of the git repo.
 (Note you need npm 5.7 or higher for this.
 Run npm install -g npm@lts to upgrade your version of npm to the lts version.)